Bouskell Car Park

 These enforcement measures cover all pay and display car parks in the district, as well as the addition of Bouskell

-If I find people are parking outside my house, preventing access, what could I do?
+If I find people are parking outside my house, preventing access, what can I do?

 A public road, even if it’s directly outside your property can generally be used by anyone for parking if they follow local parking regulations and restrictions.
 Leicestershire Police has useful information on their Parking issues and abandoned vehicles page.
 Leicestershire County Council is responsible for highways and there is information on their role with regard to parking restrictions on their Cars and parking page.

-What would the income generated from the car park be used for?
+What will the income generated from the car park be used for?

 The income from the car park will be used to help ensure the newly renovated car park is maintained to a good standard, in line with the current Car Parking Strategy.

-How much would it cost to park there?
+How much will it cost to park there?

-The hourly charges would be in line with the other Blaby District Council car parks and are currently
+The hourly charges are in line with the other Blaby District Council car parks and are currently

 The parking machine at Bouskell would take contactless payment as well as offering a PayByPhone option.